appodus/Code-Generators-for-Angular-2-webpack/README.md

 This is an ultra-simple cli tool for generating Angular2 component, directive, service and pipe scaffolding, with naming conventions taken from the [Angular 2 Style Guide](https://angular.io/styleguide)

-This project is the extension of michaelbromley/cmpg and is inspired by angular-cli.
+This project is an extension of [michaelbromley/cmpg](https://github.com/michaelbromley/cmpg) and is inspired by [angular-cli](https://github.com/angular/angular-cli).

 ### Templates
 Currently the templates for a webpack-based build using Sass for styles.
 A good enhancement would be to somehow allow different template files to be specified.

+Sass-loader configuration for webpack project:
+`
+      {
+        test: /\.scss$/,
+        exclude: /node_modules/,
+        loader: 'to-string!css-loader!postcss-loader!sass-loader'
+      }
+      `

 ### Usage